Decibel-io/nextjs-task/README.md

 # Frontend Tasks for Freelancers (Paid Task)

 This test is a part of our hiring process for the Frontend Engineer.
-It should take you between 6 to 8 hours, depending on your experience, to implement the minimal version.
+It should take you between 5-7 hours, depending on your experience, to implement the minimal version.
 But we thought about a few bonuses, so feel free to spend some time on them if you want.

+First time freelancers looking to build their profiles are encouraged to apply.
+You need to submit this within 48 hours of receiving this, and you'll be paid for 7 hours expected time for this task.
+If you're not able to submit in 48 hours and your task doesn't do the required functionality then we'll cancel the contract.

 ## Exercise